 2: Turn up the Heat With a Fireplace or Fire Pit

-An outdoor fireplace like this one creates a stunning focal point for your patio.
+An outdoor fireplace like this one creates a stunning focal point for your patio design.

 Nothing quite beats spending those long, hot summer days relaxing out on the patio, soaking up the sun with a glass of something refreshing in one hand and a good book in the other.